-- Mobile and landline phones, with large number keypads and large, high contrast screens. - Talking phones that announce number and menu selections. - Talking and tactile watches, and watches with large numbers and hands. - A range of home and kitchen products such as the audible/vibratory liquid level indicator.
+- Talking landline phones that announce number and menu selections with large number keypads and large high contrast screens - Talking and tactile watches, and watches with large numbers and hands. - A range of home and kitchen products such as the audible/vibratory liquid level indicator.
 This clips over the top of a mug or cup and will let you know when the liquid reaches the right level.
-Other items include a safety
+Other items include a safety peeler, heat resistant gloves, and talking kitchen scales.